Services . Oral Sedation

 Many of our patients with dental aversion or dental anxiety find oral sedation to be an excellent support in this process.
 Oral sedation uses a mild sedative and anti-anxiety medications to help patients relax and feel more comfortable during all dental interactions and procedures.

 If you need dental care, but fear or aversion have kept you from the dentist, call Our Boise, Idaho dental clinic at 208-853-2221 to learn how we can help.
-Dr. Johnson understands the challenges you face.
+Dr. Jensen understands the challenges you face.

-Oral Sedation at Maple Grove
+Oral Sedation At Maple Grove

 There are myriad reasons why a person may have negative associations with dental appointments and procedures.

 - Memories of a unpleasant experience from childhood may trigger panic.

 - A period of neglected oral hygiene may cause a feeling of shame.

 - The sensory experience may be overwhelming (bright lights, loud dental tools).